sagorbrur/fillblank/README.md

 # Fill Blank
-In our early education day, while learning english one of the most important task was to fill the blanks.
+In our early education day, while learning English one of the most important tasks was to fill the blanks.

-Two type of question was provided:
+Two types of question were provided:

 * Cloze test with clues
 * Cloze test without clues

-It was totally difficult for non native English learner to fill the blanks.
-And cloze test without cloze was the most trickier.
+It was totally difficult for non-native English learners to fill the blanks.
+And cloze test without cloze was the most tricky.

-But now a days machine can fill the blanks smartly.
+But nowadays the machine can fill the blanks smartly.
 Mask Language Modeling(MLM) based language model give machine such power.

 **FillBlank** is a [BERT](https://huggingface.co/bert-base-uncased) based package, can fill `cloze test without clues` type text.
-This package mostly build using [huggingface](https://huggingface.co/transformers) transformers.
+This package mostly builds using [huggingface](https://huggingface.co/transformers) transformers.

 ## Installation